fastruby/blog/_posts/2020-10-09-from-sprockets-to-webpacker.markdown

 This is really similar, we just replaced the new packages' names and locations for each file we need.

+> For more details of the Styleguide changes, you can check [this Pull Request](https://github.com/fastruby/styleguide/pull/23)

 ## Installing Webpacker for FastRuby.io

 The first step is easy, we have to follow the [official guide](https://github.com/rails/webpacker#installation).
 We don't need any special config since we are not using JS frameworks like React or Node, so the default install and config works.